sewlia/sewlia.github.io/docs/index.markdown

     <!-- Text Section -->
 <td style="width: 60%; vertical-align: top; padding: 20px;">
   <h3 style="line-height: 1.6em; font-size: 1.1em; text-align: justify;">
-    I am currently a Motion Planning Engineer at NEURA Robotics GmbH.
-My background lies in the coordination of multi-robot systems and the study of robotic manipulation as a hybrid dynamical system involving contacts.
+    I am a Motion Planning Engineer at NEURA Robotics GmbH.
+My work focuses on planning and control for complex robotic systems, with an emphasis on coordinated multi-robot manipulation and contact-rich interactions.
+I am interested in modelling manipulation as a hybrid dynamical system and in bridging optimisation based planning with real world robots.
   </h3>

   <br>